c0wsaysmoo/plane-tracker-rgb-pi/README.md

 This is what I used to make mine.
 Other than the Pi and the Bonnet you can use whatever you want.
 - Raspberry Pi 3A+ (Pi Zero had flickering, and Pi 5 isn’t compatible)
 - [Adafruit bonnet](https://www.adafruit.com/product/3211)
-- [64x32 RGB P4 panel](https://www.adafruit.com/product/2278) (I used a P4 panal measures roughly 10in x 5in, they make smaller screens P3/P2.5 etc if you want a smaller version as long as it's 64x32.
-Can buy them from Amazon as well.
-If the colors look inverted you'll need to go to the display file and change "RGB" to "RBG")
+- [64x32 RGB P4 panel](https://www.adafruit.com/product/2278) (I used a P4 panel measuring approximately 10 inches by 5 inches.
+If you prefer a smaller screen, you can opt for P3 or P2.5 panels etc, as long as they are 64x32 in size.
+These are available on Amazon and other websites.
+If the colors appear inverted, adjust the display file by changing 'RGB' to 'RBG.')
-- [An acrylic difusser](https://www.adafruit.com/product/4749) (makes it easier to read, this one is slightly larger than the P4 panel so keep that in mind when making the case)
 - [double sided tape](https://www.amazon.com/EZlifego-Multipurpose-Removable-Transparent-Household/dp/B07VNSXY31) (I use it to attach the acrylic to the panel)
 - MicroSD card (any size)
 - [5V 4A power supply](https://www.amazon.com/Facmogu-Switching-Transformer-Compatible-5-5x2-1mm/dp/B087LY41PV) (powers both the Pi and the bonnet)